sax/blog/_posts/2013-11-25-threads-in-a-gil.md

 Sometimes a workload will purposefully block, for instance in a daemon process that only wakes up every N seconds to do work.
 The [spanx](https://github.com/wanelo/spanx) gem works this way, with multiple actors in separate threads.

-Since each actor spends most of its time idle, it's simpler from an operational point of view to manage a single process than to write code around keeping multiple processes alive in a single service definition, or writing separate SMF services for each actor.
-It's much less confusing to type "svcadm disable spanx-watcher" when there's a problem than to track down four services to stop them all.
+It's much easier to manage a single process daemon, from an operational point of view, than a set of daemons.
+In SmartOS this means that the SMF definition for the service does not have to manage multiple processes.
+Additionally this prevents a situation where one actor may not start, which might happen with multi-process design.
+It's much less confusing to type "svcadm disable spanx-watcher" when there's a problem, than to track down four separate services in order to stop them all.